-1. The Thurston County Comprehensive Plan should be reviewed, evaluated, and revised periodically and as changing circumstances require.
-Such review includes an annual amendment process and the 8-year periodic review required under the GMA [RCW 36.70A.130(5)(b)].
+1. Review, evaluate, and revise the Thurston County Comprehensive Plan periodically and as changing circumstances require.
+Such review includes an annual amendment process and the ten-year periodic review required under the GMA [RCW 36.70A.130(5)(b)].

+2. Provide an implementation progress report consistent with RCW 36.70A.130(9)(a) five years after the review and revision of its comprehensive plan.

-2. Land use decisions should conform to adopted Comprehensive and Subarea plans still in effect.
+3. Land use decisions should conform to adopted Comprehensive and Subarea Plans still in effect.

-3. Certainty, understanding, and efficiency of the permitting process should be promoted.
+4. Promote certainty, understanding, and efficiency of the permitting process.

-4. Granting of variances from development regulations should be minimized.
+5. Minimize the granting of variances from development regulations.

-5. Regulations should be monitored to determine whether they are accomplishing their intended purposes.
+6. Monitor regulations to determine whether they are accomplishing their intended purposes.

-6. Nonregulatory approaches, such as public education, should be considered in addition to regulation when exploring remedies to problems.
+7. Consider non-regulatory approaches, such as public education, in addition to regulation when exploring remedies to problems.

-7. New planning policies and implementing regulations should reflect the need or problems they are intended to address.
+8. New planning policies and implementing regulations should reflect the need or problems they are intended to address.

-8. Budgetary support should be provided to ensure that regulations are adequately administered and enforced, including investigation and prosecution of violations; implementation of permit conditions, zoning and other requirements; and coordination among county departments in the administration of permit conditions and other requirements.
+9. Provide budgetary support to ensure that regulations are adequately administered and enforced, including investigation and prosecution of violations; implementation of permit conditions, zoning and other requirements; and coordination among county departments in the administration of permit conditions and other requirements.

-9. Policies and procedures for civil enforcement should precede implementation of criminal enforcement.
+10. Policies and procedures for civil enforcement should precede implementation of criminal enforcement.